goodfolk/uneets/readme.md

 #### Removing Uneets / Modules

-- Remove a Uneet or Module: `npm run uneets remove USomeUneetName` or `npm run uneets remove MSomeModuleName`.
+- Remove a Uneet or Module: `yarn run uneets remove USomeUneetName` or `yarn run uneets remove MSomeModuleName`.

 This will remove the folders `./src/uneets/USomeUneetName` or `./src/uneets/MSomeModuleName` accordingly and the references added in `./src/uneets/_base/uneets.js` and `./src/uneets/_base/_uneets.pcss`.